onkelbeh/HomeAssistantRepository/README.md

 | Main | https://git.edevau.net/onkelbeh/HomeAssistantRepository | https://git.edevau.net/onkelbeh/HomeAssistantRepository.git |
 | Mirror | https://github.com/onkelbeh/HomeAssistantRepository |  https://github.com/onkelbeh/HomeAssistantRepository.git |

-Sorry, due to technical reasons, I currently cannot offer public ssh access to my git server.
+Sorry, due to safety concerns and some technical reasons, I currently cannot offer public ssh access to my git server.

 Sure, you can submit **issues** and **pull requests** on both sites, but I prefer them on my own server (requires registration).

 ## Python versions
-### Python 3.10
+### Python 3.12
-My production box currently runs Python 3.10.8 (31.10.2022).
-All modules are OK with 3.10 support.
+My production box currently runs Python 3.12.3 (12.5.2024).
+All modules are OK with 3.12 support.

 ### Python 3.11
-3.11 support will be added if possible whenever a module is touched, most already work, some external deps are still mising.
+3.11 is removed.
+Gentoo anounced to change the build target at the end of May 24.

-### Python <= 3.9 Support
+### Python 3.13 Support
-Should still work, but since Python 3.8 support is dropped, I will do no further tests on it, you should upgrade now.
-Python 3.9 support will also be dropped soon.
+I have begun to add (untested) compat tags for 3.13 and a box for compile tests.

-## Installation on Python 3.10
+## Installation on Python 3.12

 ### Let's get started:
 First add the Overlay: